OpenMDAO/dymos/readme.md

 Users connect one or more Phases to construct trajectories.
 Each Phase can have its own:

--   Optimal Control Transcription (Gauss-Lobatto, Radau Pseudospectral, or RungeKutta)
+-   Optimal Control Transcription (Gauss-Lobatto or Radau Pseudospectral)
 -   Equations of motion
 -   Boundary and path constraints